Liquidation of Oil Prospecting Wells

 Oil spillages affect dramatically the state of the Caspian Sea environment.
 As it was mentioned, different authors argue different volumes of oil escaping from leaky wells.
 In spite of difference in assessments, it is obvious that the wells in the zone of flooding represent a serious threat to the Caspian Sea environment.
 One of the results of harmful effects is degradation of vegetation and other forms of life reflected in the reports of state authorities for nature preservation and of non-governmental environmental institutions that have analyzed the situation.

-Well abandonment in the zone of flooding is accompanied by the following problems:
+Well abandonment in the zone of flooding is accompanied by the following problems [10, 11]:

-- There is no any regulation on abandonment of such wells to take into consideration the specifics of works and hostility of the environment of the well after expiration of a certain period of time.
-Kazakhstan does not have any experience in such works
+- There is no any Regulation on abandonment of such wells that takes into consideration the specifics of works and hostility of the environment of the well after expiration of a certain period of time.
+Kazakhstan does not have any experience in such works.

-- Technologies of well abandonment did not take into consideration at that time the measures on prevention of oil spillage into water
+- Technologies of well abandonment did not take into consideration measures on prevention of oil spillage into water.

 - Difficulties in finding the necessary information on the well in archives.

-Highly professional personnel in the Companies «AstanA N-Tech», “Mangystau-Monitoring” Ltd. and DSE “Center for physical and chemical methods of analysis” will allow to solve the above mentioned problems.
-At the “Center for physical and chemical methods of analysis” with the assistance of international organizations such as ISTC was developed advanced equipment and methods for determination of radionuclide and element composition in environmental objects.
-Instrumental, chemical and radiochemical methods certified and attested by State standardization authorities Gosstandard of RK have been developed and are successfully applied in environmental studies.
+Highly professional personnel of the Institute of Nuclear Physics and the Company “Mangystau-Monitoring” Ltd. will allow to solve the above mentioned problems.
+At the INP NNC RK with the assistance of international organizations such as IAEA, ISTC, and others there is used advanced equipment and methods for determination of radionuclide and element composition in environmental objects.
+Instrumental and radiochemical methods certified and attested by State standardization authorities Gosstandard of RK have been developed and are successfully applied in environmental studies.
 The Company “Mangystau-Monitoring” disposes a staff of highly professional and skilled specialists experienced in abandonment of wells and sources of pollution along the Caspian Sea coastline.
-The Companies «AstanA N-Tech», “Mangystau-Monitoring” and the “Center for physical and chemical methods of analysis” keep State licenses for engineering and ecologic research at the territory of the Republic of Kazakhstan and for abandonment of underflooded and inundated oil wells.
-The «AstanA N-Tech» Company has got in 2007 from the Ministry of Education and Science of the Republic of Kazakhstan a State Certificate for scientific, applied and environmental studies.
+The Institute of Nuclear Physics and the Company “Mangystau-Monitoring” keep State licenses for engineering and ecologic research at the territory of the Republic of Kazakhstan and for abandonment of underflooded and inundated oil wells.
+INP NNC RK includes not only main laboratories, but also the Aktau representative office (Aktau, Magystay oblast), and the Aksay affiliate (Aksay, Western Kazakhstan oblast) in charge of operational control, field works and experiments.
+The Institute of Nuclear Physics has established a system of quality management corresponding to the requirements of the international standard ISO9000.

 In the implementation of the planned works participate highly professional specialists – physicists, geophysiscists, chemists, engineers and technical personnel with significant experience in the field of nuclear physical, elemental and radionuclide methods of analysis, programmers specialized in creating and analyzing databases, modeling, geology and geophysics.